 - Use trunk based or branch based development process.

 - Don’t allow flaky tests.
 Fix Them.
-Flaky tests are those who sometimes fails not always.
+Flaky tests are those who sometimes fail not always.
 Fixing them is equally important.

-- The build should return a state, a log and an artifact.
+- The build should return to a state, a log and an artifact.

 Practices to follow for Continous Delivery: